fuks-kit/fuks_app/README.md

 ```

+## Services

+This app uses various services to provide data to the UI components.
+The services are located in
+the `lib/services` folder.
+The services using [gRPC](https://grpc.io/) to communicate with the
+backend.
+The gRPC services are generated automatically and can be found in the `lib/generated`.
+**When the backend proto definitions changes, the gRPC services must be regenerated.** To regenerate
+the gRPC services, please take a look at the specific repository of the backend service.

+The backend implementation of these services can be found here:

+* **[App Services](https://github.com/fuks-kit/app_services):** The app services fetch data from
+  Google Workspace and provide it to the app.
+* **[Doorman](https://github.com/fuks-kit/doorman)**: The doorman service connects the door system
+  in the fuks office to open the door.

 ## Deploy a new release

 To deploy a new release you need access to App Store Connect and Google Play Console.
 Patrick